pawelhachula/Postman-collections/README.md

 # Postman-collections

 ## About repository
-This repository cointains my colections exported from Postman.
+This repository contains my colections exported from Postman.
 These are the first collections that I made while learning API and using Postman.
 Each of them is on other folder and contains JSON file with collection, JSON file with environment and short README file.
 All collection are below.